eljefedelrodeodeljefe/fastapi-jsonapi-next/docs/quickstart.rst

 It's time to write your first advanced REST API.
-This guide assumes you have a working understanding of FastAPI, and that you have already installed both FastAPI and FastAPI-JSONAPI.
+This guide assumes you have a working understanding of FastAPI, and that you have already installed both FastAPI and fastapi-jsonapi-next.
 If not, then follow the steps in the :ref:`installation` section.

-In this section you will learn basic usage of FastAPI-JSONAPI around a small tutorial that uses the SQLAlchemy data layer.
+In this section you will learn basic usage of fastapi-jsonapi-next around a small tutorial that uses the SQLAlchemy data layer.
 This tutorial shows you an example of a user and their computers.

 Advanced example
 ----------------

-An example of FastAPI-JSONAPI API looks like this:
+An example of fastapi-jsonapi-next API looks like this:

 .. literalinclude:: ../examples/api_for_sqlalchemy/urls.py
     :language: python